 #1 Harry Potter, in Harry Potter Series

-Harry’s inner conflict also makes him a good example of a dynamic character, as when he becomes aware of his several abilities similar to Tom Riddle, who turn out to be the evil Lord Voldemort, he gets worried as what if he too turn as evil as Voldemort, but when Dumbledore taught him the lesson about the importance of one’s choices in life which differentiate people possessing similar abilities and said this makes him far different from evil Riddle, and this resolves Harry’s inner conflict making him a dynamic character.
+Harry’s inner conflict also makes him a good example of a dynamic character, as when he becomes aware of his several abilities similar to Tom Riddle, who turn out to be the evil Lord Voldemort, he gets worried about what if he too turns evil as Voldemort, but when Dumbledore taught him the lesson about the importance of one’s choices in life which differentiate people possessing similar abilities and said this makes him far different from evil Riddle, and this resolves Harry’s inner conflict making him a dynamic character.

 #2 Scout Finch, in To Kill a Mockingbird

 Scout is a dynamic character who changes throughout the course of the story at the beginning of the book Scout is a tomboy, she is helpless and a naive young child but as the story progresses she gains maturity and turns into a much more experienced young lady.

 #3 Elizabeth Bennet, in Pride and Prejudice

 Elizabeth is a charming, witty, and intellectual lady, but she possesses a flaw as her personality is full of prejudice, but throughout the story, her attitude changes, and her prejudice sees a steady decline.
 At the end of the novel, Elizabeth transforms into a mature woman with less prejudice in her persona.